Articles contain affiliate links. For more information on affiliate links, click here

 Melissa Stafford, BSN RN CCRN SCRN – highly experienced and currently practicing nationally certified neurocritical care nurse.

-Megan Brunson, MSN RN CNL CCRN-CSC, current President of the American Association of Critical Care Nurses (AACN)
+Megan Brunson, MSN RN CNL CCRN-CSC, former President of the American Association of Critical Care Nurses (AACN)

 What You’ll Learn